hhas/SwiftAutomation/doc-source/4 creating-and-using-static-glues.md

 3. In the following sheet, check the "Copy items into destination group's folder" and "Recursively create groups for any added folders" options, and click Add.

-Each glue contains the following classes:

-* <code><var>XXX</var>Symbol</code> -- represents Apple event type, enumerator, and property names, e.g. `TEDSymbol`

-* <code><var>XXX</var>Insertion</code>, <code><var>XXX</var>Item</code>, <code><var>XXX</var>Items</code>, <code><var>XXX</var>Root</code> -- represents the various forms of Apple Event Object Model queries (a.k.a. object specifiers), e.g. `TEDItem`

-* <code><var>ApplicationName</var></code> -- represents an application to which you can send commands, e.g. `TextEdit`

-Each glue also provides three predefined constants - <code><var>XXX</var>App</code>, <code><var>XXX</var>Con</code> and <code><var>XXX</var>Its</code> - for use in constructing object specifiers.

-<p class="hilitebox">Note that subsequent code examples in this manual assume the presence of suitable glues; e.g. TextEdit-based examples assume a TextEdit glue with the prefix <code>TED</code>, Finder-based examples assume a Finder glue with the prefix <code>FIN</code>, etc.</p>
+<p class="hilitebox">Note that subsequent code examples in this manual assume a standard glue file has already been generated and imported; e.g. TextEdit-based examples use a TextEdit glue with the prefix <code>TED</code>, Finder-based examples use a Finder glue with the prefix <code>FIN</code>, etc.</p>

 ## How keywords are converted

 [TO DO: review this once terminology parser is ported]

 Because scriptable applications' terminology resources supply class, property, command, etc. names in AppleScript keyword format, `aeglue` must convert these terms to valid Swift identifiers when generating the glue files and accompanying `.sdef` documentation file.
-For reference, here are the conversion rules used:
+For reference, here are the main conversion rules used:

-* Characters a-z, A-Z, 0-9 and underscores (_) are preserved.
+* Characters `a-z`, `A-Z`, `0-9`, and underscores (`_`) are preserved.

-* Spaces, hyphens (-) and forward slashes (/) are removed, and the first character of all but the first word is capitalised, e.g. `document file` is converted to `documentFile`.
+* Spaces, hyphens (`-`), and forward slashes (`/`) are removed, and the first character of all but the first word are capitalized, e.g. `document file` ➝ `documentFile`, `Finder window` ➝ `FinderWindow`.

+* Any names that match Swift keywords or properties/methods already defined by SwiftAutomation classes have an underscore (`_`) appended to avoid conflict, e.g. `class` ➝ `class_`.

+Additional (though rarely needed) conversions rules:

-* Ampersands (&amp;) are replaced by the word 'And'.
+* Ampersands (`&amp;`) are replaced by the word 'And'.

-* All other characters are converted to 0x00-style hexadecimal representations.
+* Any other characters are converted to `_0x00_`-style hexadecimal representations.

-* Names that begin with '_' have an underscore appended.
+* Names that begin with an underscore (`_`) have an underscore appended too.

-* Names that match Swift keywords or properties/methods already defined on SwiftAutomation classes have an underscore appended.

 * SwiftAutomation provides default terminology for standard type classes such as `integer` and `unicodeText`, and standard commands such as `open` and `quit`.
-If an application-defined name matches a built-in name but has a different Apple event code, SwiftAutomation will append an underscore to the application-defined name.
+If an application-defined name matches a built-in name but has a _different Apple event code_, SwiftAutomation will append an underscore to the application-defined name to avoid conflict.